hsfl/cosmos-core/README.md

 core work, as well as the most useful agent and support programs.
 The cosmos core is broadly divided into \ref programs and \ref libraries.

-If you haven't downloaded the COSMOS software please go to the [COSMOS 101 tutorial](http://bitbucket.org/cosmos/tutorial).
+If you haven't downloaded or setup the COSMOS software please go to the [COSMOS 101 tutorial](https://bitbucket.org/cosmos/tutorial/wiki/Home).
 Also for the latest information on COSMOS refer to our website:
 [http://www.cosmos-project.org/](http://www.cosmos-project.org/).
 The
 cosmos-core api documentation is available on